Fly fishing at Noontootla Creek Farms is a small stream experience unique to the North Georgia Mountains.

 There are two miles of wadeable water consisting of four separate sections, about a half mile each, which have both trophy and stream-bred Browns and Rainbows.

 We’re talking classic North Georgia trout water on beautiful Noontootla Creek.
 It doesn’t get much better than this.
 NCF water is easily wadeable by anyone.
 The upper section is a little “tighter” requiring careful casting.
 The middle two and lowest sections are more open from a casting perspective.
-Hatches are limited in the Fall & Winter but Spring brings out the stonefly, caddis, mayfly and midge hatches.
-Summer brings out the terrestrials.
+Hatches happen year round on this water.
+We are known for our large stonefly population.
+Your typical Southeastern mayfly and caddis hatches are prolific due to our healthy water with high numbers of insects flourishing here.
+Summer is a great time to fish terrestrials like those huge hopper patterns.

 You won’t get bored on this water as it can, at times, be challenging.
 But the rewards are big as well.